Hero Vired Logo

 Enterprises and small businesses worldwide were struggling to navigate the changes ushered in due to the pandemic, and the resultant “new normal” brought with it another level of risk that led to a domino effect on the way an organization functions.

 If you are a business leader or a project manager, you need to consider a broad range of factors to ensure your risk management strategy is effective.
 While this may seem like a no-brainer, the reality is far from it.
+According to the State of Risk Management 2023 Report, 41% of organizations surveyed experienced three or more critical risk events in the last 12 months.

 Risk factors are increasing, but it is small or unplanned events that create the most major hurdles.
 According to a FEMA report, 40-60% of small businesses are unlikely to recover after a natural disaster.
+Meanwhile, a Cyberthreat Index of Business Survey states that 48% of small to mid-size businesses can be permanently shut down after a major data breach.

 Are you starting a new project or reprioritizing the business plan for an existing project?
-Risk management should be on top of your priority list and is vital for the success of any project management.
+Risk management process should be on top of your priority list and is vital for the success of any project management.

 In this article, we will go over the five-step risk management process and explain each step in greater detail.
 This will help you get much-needed critical training for risk management and prepare you to craft well-thought-out business plans that factor in risk analysis.